0sAND1s/HCCmd/README.md

 	- 2 - Shows file as hex
 	- 3 - Auto - depending on file type, it shows file as text or hex or decoded BASIC program.

-4 - Read selected file properties from file header: type, start address/line, BASIC lenght
+4 - Read file properties from file header: type, start address/line, BASIC lenght; automatically advances to the next file.
+	If the file is of type program, it is highlighted in red.

 5 - Copy - file copy menu shows up

  	- 0 - Exit copy menu
-	- 1 - Copy selected file from current drive to current drive, asking for disk change confirmation between source and destination disks
+	- 1 - Copy selected file or all marked files from current drive to current drive, asking for disk change confirmation between source and destination disks
-	- 2 - Copy selected file from one drive to the other, from A: to B: or from B: to A:
+	- 2 - Copy selected file or all marked files from one drive to the other, from A: to B: or from B: to A:
 	- 3 - Copy selected file from current drive to the COM port.
 In HCDisk the command is 'getif1 filename COM1 19200' for example.
 	- 4 - Copy from the COM port to the current drive.
 New file name will be asked for.
 In HCDisk the command is 'putif1 filename COM1 19200' for example.
 	- 5 - Copy block from tape to disk file.